 The software is released under the GNU General Public License.

 Note 1: It is recommended that users run PyQSO on the Linux operating system, since all development and testing of PyQSO takes place there.
-Further information about system requirements can be found in the documentation.
-Any feedback or bug reports via email or via the issue tracker are welcome.
+See the system requirements for further information.

 Note 2: The 'bleeding edge' version of the source code can be downloaded here.
 It may contain several bug fixes and improvements that have not yet been released.